Providing more than just fresh produce

 Ozarks Food Harvest’s Full Circle Gardens program helps strengthen the local food system by rescuing fresh produce for those in need, harvesting donors’ fields and gardens and providing education to community members and member agencies.

 OFH launched the program in 1999, primarily harvesting a single community garden.
 Today, The Food Bank collaborates with dozens of local partners to make a collective impact on the community’s food system.
-By working together, Ozarks Food Harvest is able to help make a greater impact on hunger and health in southwest Missouri through providing a local source of fresh produce, community engagement, education and modeling sustainable practices.
+Ozarks Food Harvest is able to make a greater impact on hunger and health in southwest Missouri by providing a local source of fresh produce, engaging the community to support and grow the local food system and by providing garden education to our network of partners.

 Pounds harvested by Glean Team